The Importance of Adjusting Calories for Weight LossArticle posted in: Diet & Nutrition

 According to Merriam-Webster, the metabolism is all the processes by which the body converts calories into energy.
 You may have heard that if you consume a greater number of calories than you burn, you will gain weight.
 And this is fundamentally true.
 However, the number of calories that you need each day is influenced by a variety of metabolic factors, such as your age, gender, height, starting weight and daily activities.

 These metabolic factors determine your total daily energy expenditure (TDEE) or the number of calories you burn each day.
-As you lose weight or change your activity level, your TDEE and metabolism adapts and changes.
+As you lose weight or change your activity level on your diet plan, your TDEE and metabolism adapts and changes.
 Because of this, many dieters find that their diet is “less effective” over time.
 In reality, they haven’t adjusted their eating!
 They’re still eating for their starting TDEE.

 If you continue to diet without adjusting your calories for changes in weight or activity level, your results can take a big hit.
 According to the peer-reviewed journal, Obesity, losing weight decreases the metabolism, causing you to burn fewer calories throughout the day.
 Everyday activities also tend to decrease on a reduced calorie diet for weight loss.
 On the other hand, as you shed extra pounds, you may be more likely to engage in physical activity and structured exercise.
 While most people assume that an increase in activity leads to faster calorie burning, this is not always the case when dieting.
 Consuming less calories can cause you to burn less calories during exercise.
 All of this leads to metabolic adaption and different caloric needs during the weight loss journey.